apacheignite/documentation/sql/jdbc-driver.md

   "title": "JDBC Connection"
 }
 [/block]
-Ignite is shipped with a JDBC driver that allows you to retrieve distributed data from caches using standard SQL queries and the JDBC API.
+Ignite is shipped with a JDBC driver that allows you to retrieve distributed data from caches using standard SQL queries and update the data using DML statements like `INSERT`, `UPDATE` or `DELETE` directly from the JDBC API side.

 In Ignite, the JDBC connection URL has the following pattern:
 [block:code]